2025–26 Botola Pro

 The 2025–26 Botola Pro, also known as Botola Pro Inwi for sponsorship reasons, was the 69th season of the Botola Pro, the highest tier football league of Morocco.
+Competition started on the 25th of September 2025.

-RS Berkane is the defending champions, and KAC Marrakech, US Yacoub El Mansour and Olympique Dcheira are the three newly promoted teams.
+RS Berkane were the defending champions, having won their maiden title in the previous season.

-The fixtures were released on Friday 12 September.
+This season was marked by organizational issues regarding the match calendar, causing the end of the regular season to only happen on the 5th of July 2026, even with the 2026 FIFA World Cup happening at the same time.

+Maghreb Fez were crowned champions on the 5th of July 2026, clinching their 5th league title by defeating Olympic Dcheira 2-0.
+This triumph ends a 41-year title drought, with their previous title dating back to the 1984-85 season.

 Teams

-A total of 16 teams contest the league, including 13 sides from the 2024–25 season and 3 promoting teams from 2024–25 Botola Pro 2.
+A total of 16 teams contest the league, including 13 sides from the 2024–25 season and 3 promoted teams from 2024–25 Botola Pro 2.

+The following teams changed division in the previous season: